egversman/ME405-TermProject/README.md

 dart into the spinning disks to launch it.

 ## Electronic Design
-The electronics of the turret were split into 3 main subcategories, the motors for the pitch and yaw, the wheels to launch the dart, and the solenoid that pushed the darts into the aforementioned wheels.
+The electronics of the turret were split into 3 main subcategories; the motors for the pitch and yaw, the motorized wheels in the nerf gun which launch the dart, and the solenoid which pushes the darts into wheels.
 The pitch and yaw motors were controlled by the MCU directly, but the wheels and solenoid were designed to be controlled with electronic switching devices such as transistors or relays, since they required more power than the MCU was able to output.

-One of the main issues with our electrical subsystems was our inexperience with designing circuits for and using said electronic switching devices, either because the parts were not able to handle the power flowing through them in the case of the solenoid, or we were not providing enough voltage to actually switch them on possibly.
+One of the main issues with our electrical subsystems was our inexperience with designing circuits for and using electronic switching devices.
+The parts were either not able to handle the power flowing through them, or we were not providing enough voltage to actually switch them on.

 ### CAD Design
 ![CAD Design](images/TurretCAD.png)